Mathematics

 RMS and Peak Metrics

-Besides instantaneous voltage, the simulator also derives practical instrument-style metrics such as peak voltage and RMS voltage.
+Besides instantaneous voltage and current, the simulator also derives practical instrument-style metrics such as peak voltage, RMS voltage, peak current, and related summary values.
 RMS is interpreted in the usual energy-equivalent sense:

 $$ V_{\mathrm{RMS}} = \sqrt{\frac{1}{T}\int_0^T v^2(t)\,dt} $$

-In the runtime implementation, this is approximated over a rolling time window so that the display behaves like a measurement instrument rather than a one-shot analytical report.
+In the runtime implementation, these are approximated over a rolling time window so that the display behaves like a measurement instrument rather than a one-shot analytical report.

 Units and Scientific Conventions